 There are hundreds of photography books in my library, and I pick the best of the best to recommend to photographers.
-The following three books are essential reading to make a dramatic improvement in your nature photography (plus two more books on closeup photography).
+The following three books are essential reading to make a dramatic improvement in your nature photography (and I added two bonus books on closeup photography).

 The Three Essentials

 When I wanted to learn the ins and outs of nature photography, John Shaw’s book The Nature Photographer’s Complete Guide to Professional Field Techniques was far and away the best and most helpful book.
 Years later when I began teaching nature photography classes at the Kalamazoo Institute of Arts, I urged all of my students to buy Shaw’s book.
 John Shaw’s Nature Photography Field Guide is the second version of the book and the latest version is John Shaw’s Guide to Digital Nature Photography.
 It is still my favorite introduction to nature photography.
 You should read this book before you read anything else.
 It is as good as it gets.